Guides

-Open Payments Platform uses OAuth2 (specifically OIDC) for authentication.
-In the following sections, we have provided step by step instructions on how you will interact with the platform.
-Throughout this documentation we use brackets to denote variables that need to be replaced with corresponding values.
-The actual domains to access are two - one for handling auth and one for doing the actual calls.
-See list below for values in sandbox and production.
+Open Payments uses OAuth2 (specifically OIDC) for authentication.
+In the following guides, we have provided step-by-step instructions on how you will interact with the platform.
+There are two domains to access - one for handling auth (AUTH_HOST) and one for making the actual calls (API_HOST).
+The values for these domains depend on whether you want to access the sandbox or production environment — our guides will show production examples to reflect how the API works in a live setting.
+See domain values for sandbox and production below.

 Available AUTH_HOST values